 Datacasting converts a portion of the television broadcast signal to a one-way transmission of encrypted IP data.
 It offers the same coverage as terrestrial signals and utilizes existing network infrastructure.

 Datacasting has been used for decades to support public safety and public emergency incidents.
-The idea of using it for education, however, is a new one.
+The idea of using it for education, however, is new.
 IPBS and its member stations, through grants awarded by the State of Indiana, are deploying datacasting to bridge the digital divide.
-By providing instructional content to students without internet access through datacasting, the divide is narrowing.
+Providing instructional content to students without internet access through datacasting is significant development.

 How it works: